Biomining: Fungi in biomining

+Fungi and plants (phytoextraction also known as phytomining) may also be used.
 Species of filamentous fungi, specifically those in the genera of Aspergillus and Penicillium have been shown as effective bioleaching agents.
 Fungi have the ability to solubilize metals through acidolysis, redoxolysis and chelation reactions.
 Like bacteria, fungi have been studied for their ability to extract rare earth elements and to process low grade ore.
 But their most promising and studied usage is in the breakdown of E-waste and the recovery of valuable metals from it, like gold.
 Despite the promise of fungal bioleaching, there has been no industrial applications of it as it does not out compete its bacterial counterparts.

-Hybrid biomaterials

-Hybrid Biomaterials are created by attaching peptides to magnetic nanoparticles.
-The peptides attached are specific proteins that have the capacity to bind to organic/inorganic materials with high affinity.
-This allows for highly specific custom hybrid molecules to be developed, that bind to molecules of interest.
-The magnetic nanoparticles that these proteins are bound to, allow for the separation of the biomaterial and the bound molecules from an aqueous solution.
-There has already been successful development of these hybrid biomaterials for eluting gold and molybdenite from solution, and this technique shows great promise for cleaning up tailing ponds.
+Fungi can be grown on many substrates, such as electronic scrap, catalytic converters, and fly ash from municipal waste incineration.
+Experiments have shown that two fungal strains (Aspergillus niger, Penicillium simplicissimum) were able to mobilize Cu and Sn by 65%, and Al, Ni, Pb, and Zn by more than 95%.
+Aspergillus niger can produce some organic acids such as citric acid.
+This form of leaching does not rely on microbial oxidation of metal but rather uses microbial metabolism as source of acids that directly dissolve the metal.

+Economic feasibility and potential drawbacks

+As a complement to traditional mining, biomining allows for extraction of some low-grade ore and mine tailings.
+The approach is environmentally appealing, however the Finnish Talvivaara project proved to be environmentally and economically disastrous.